CKroes97/platform-engineering-minikube-demo/README.md

 Developed for Fedora 41 running on WSL

 Usage:
-- Make sure you are running the latest version of WSL (`wsl --update`)
-- Run `install-container.ps1`
+- Take the steps from "Requirements" above
 - Clone repo (again) in  fedora 41 instance
 - run init.sh to add a github runner (token can be gotten from github repo settings > actions )
     Note: this adds a dedicated Linux user with paswordless Sudo rights.